TL;DR:

 Why Use It

 For those with established digital properties, Google Search Console is a mirror.
-Mining your own site’s queries and underperforming pages reveals hidden content gaps, real audience language, and low-hanging fruit for expansion.
+Mining your own site’s queries and underperforming pages reveals hidden content gaps, real audience language, and low-hanging fruit for expansion—key to optimizing existing articles and improving content creation efforts.

 Where It Falls Short